-Apparel and footwear manufacturers, brands, and retailers applaud the overwhelming U.S. Senate action to renew AGOA, which plays a vital role in the development and support of a competitive U.S.-African textile, apparel and footwear trade partnership.
-This long-term AGOA renewal is a critical step to develop a broader reciprocal commercial relationship with AGOA countries.
-AGOA has created more than 350,000 direct jobs in apparel production in Africa and an estimated 100,000 jobs in the U.S. Originally enacted in 2000, AGOA continues to enjoy widespread bipartisan support.
-With the Senate vote of 97 to 1 to approve extension, we ask the House to move quickly on renewal.
+Apparel and footwear manufacturers, brands, and retailers applaud this statement and call for quick action to renew AGOA, which plays a vital role in the development and support of a competitive U.S.-African textile, apparel and footwear trade partnership.
+Its renewal is a critical step to developing a broader reciprocal commercial relationship with AGOA countries.
+AGOA has created more than 350,000 direct jobs in apparel production in Africa and an estimated 100,000 jobs in the U.S. Originally enacted in 2000, AGOA has enjoyed widespread bipartisan support and has been modified and extended several times.
+It is currently authorized through September 2015.

-Representing the apparel and footwear manufacturing, brand, and retail industries in Africa and the United States, we urge the House to vote as soon as possible to extend the AGOA program:
+Representing the apparel and footwear manufacturing, brand, and retail industries in Africa and the United States, we urge the following:

-Immediate renewal: AGOA must be renewed as soon as possible.
-Because sourcing decisions are made many months in advance, any delay in passage will discourage continued sourcing and new investment, and will result in the loss of trade and jobs in both Africa and the U.S. In 2012, 30,000 jobs were eliminated in Africa because Congress waited until the last minute to renew the AGOA third country fabric rule of origin.
+Immediate renewal: AGOA must be renewed in 2014.
+Because sourcing decisions are made many months in advance, any delay into 2015 will discourage continued sourcing and new investment, and will result in the loss of trade and jobs in both Africa and the U.S. In 2012, 30,000 jobs were eliminated in Africa because Congress waited until the last minute to renew the AGOA third country fabric rule of origin.
 That number is sure to grow because many more jobs-both in Africa and the U.S.-are now at stake.
-These sourcing decisions are actually happening now as Congress is set to vote on the extension.

-Long-term renewal: Renewal of AGOA for ten years will ensure the predictability necessary to support trade and investment decisions.
-This will support the industry's capital-intensive investments and maintain long-term sourcing partnership decisions.
+Long-term renewal: AGOA should be renewed for at least 15 years to ensure the predictability necessary to support trade and investment decisions.
+Short-term renewals don't provide enough certainty to enable industry to make capital-intensive investment decisions necessary to attract textile and footwear investments or affect long term sourcing partnership decisions.